BedrockStreaming/tech.bedrockstreaming.com/_posts/2022-07-08-encrypt-aws-amis.md

 comments: true
 ---

-At Bedrock, we build our own privately shared AMIs ([Amazon Machine Images](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html)) for different  parts of our stack : kubernetes platform, vod platform, etc. We build them to do kernel optimizations, embed some tools, and more.
-To do that, we have been using Packer for a couple of years, and everything has been working just fine.
+At Bedrock, we build our own privately shared AMIs ([Amazon Machine Images](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html)) for different parts of our stack: kubernetes platform, vod platform, etc. We build those AMI to optimize  kernel parameters,to embed some tools, and more.
+We have been using Packer for a couple of years, and everything has been working just fine.

-Concerned about following AWS best-practices, we recently added [encryption by default to all new EBS volumes](https://aws.amazon.com/fr/premiumsupport/knowledge-center/ebs-automatic-encryption/) in all our accounts.
+Concerned about following AWS best-practices, we recently added [encryption by default to all new EBS volumes](https://aws.amazon.com/premiumsupport/knowledge-center/ebs-automatic-encryption/) in all our accounts.

 We didn't expect it, but this decision impacted our AMI creation process.
-We thus began to update our packer workflow to integrate this new constraint.
+We thus began to update our Packer workflow to integrate this new constraint.
 We were telling ourselves that more security was for the best and we didn’t take enough steps back to analyze drawbacks.

-You will have in this blog post multiple tips that may help you handle your AMIs encryption, but also why you shouldn’t handle it our way.
+You will find in this blog post multiple tips that may help you handle your AMIs encryption, but also why you shouldn’t handle it our way.

 ## Build an encrypted AMI

 To build our AMI, Packer launches an EC2 in a "builder" account, then a snapshot is created and copied in needed regions.
 To use this AMI, "user" accounts are listed in the [AMI allowed users](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/sharingamis-explicit.html).

 With account EBS encryption enabled, snapshots are now encrypted.
 The default behavior is to use the account’s default KMS Key.
-Our first “easy” drawback while trying to build new AMI with Packer was the following error message :
+Our first “easy” problem while trying to build new AMI with Packer was the following error message:

 ```
 Error Copying AMI (ami-xxxxxx) to region (xx-xxx-x): InvalidRequest: Snapshot snap-xxxxxxx is encrypted.
 Creating an unencrypted copy from an encrypted snapshot is not supported.